pyinfra-dev/pyinfra/docs/facts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

     Checks for the existence of text in a file using grep.
+Returns a list of matching
+    lines if the file exists, and ``None`` if the file does not.